Bodrum Mugla, Turkey Travel Guide

 Bodrum is generally a safe destination.

-No specific vaccinations are typically required for entry to Turkey for most travelers.
-However, consult a healthcare professional 4-6 weeks before your trip for personalized advice.
+No specific vaccinations are typically required for entry to Turkey for the majority of visitors.
+However, consult a healthcare professional 4-6 weeks ahead of your trip for custom advice.

 Bodrum is safe for tourists.
 Violent crime against tourists is rare.
 Most incidents involve petty crime.
 Turkey is an earthquake-prone country; minor tremors can occur.